advapplab/LBLS467/README.md

 # LBLS-469

+## Data description
+To support the development of advanced methodologies in emerging sciences, data collection is crucial.
+In the field of education, data is also essential for conceptual frameworks like Learning Analytics (LA) or Intelligent Tutoring Systems (ITS).
+Previous studies have shown the effectiveness of academic data, such as predicting at-risk students and revealing learning strategies.
+However, there was a lack of publicly available data sets for benchmarking these experiments.
+To contribute to educational research and development, we conducted a series of programming courses and collected learning data from 469 students.
+The data set includes two well-designed learning systems and measurements of two well-defined learning strategies: Self-regulated Learning (SRL) and Strategy Inventory for Language Learning (SILL).
+This study summarizes this data set as a Learning Behavior and Learning Strategies data set (LBLS-469), where 469 indicates the total number of students.

 ## Check List
 | Class     | Participants | SRL Learning Motivation | SRL Learning Strategy | SILL | BookRoll | Viscode | Score |
 | --------- | ------------ | ----------------------- | --------------------- | ---- | -------- | ------- | ----- |